× You must be logged in to use this functionality

 My story

 Henry William Aldrigde was the son of William Henry and Alda Aldridge.
-He was born around 1897 in West Drayton and lived with his parents at 3 Mill Road, West Drayton, Middlesex until he enlisted in the British Army at Hounslow, Greater London.
-Henry served in the 1st Battalion The Duke of Cambridge’s Own (Middlesex) Regiment (98th Brigade, 33rd Division).
+He was born about 1897 in West Drayton and lived with his parents at 3 Mill Road, West Drayton, Middlesex until he enlisted in the British Army in Hounslow, Greater London.
+Henry served in 1st Battalion The Duke of Cambridge's Own (Middlesex) Regiment (98th Brigade, 33rd Division).

-On 26th September the third phase of the attack began.
-Normally the attack was to pass through the line of the Middlesex Regiment and the Argyll & Sutherland Highlanders, after which the battalions were to consider themselves relieved.
-After this there was to have been a rendezvous at Clapham Junction.
-But as HQ received no news that the attack had been successful, orders to withdraw could not be given until the afternoon.
+On 26 September, the third phase of the attack began.
+Normally, the attack was to pass through the line of the Middlesex Regiment and the Argyll & Sutherland Highlanders, after which the battalions were to consider themselves relieved.
+After this, a rendezvous would have taken place at Clapham Junction.
+But as headquarters did not receive a report that the attack had succeeded, orders to withdraw could not be given until the afternoon.
 By then it was clear that a new line had been established in front of them.

 Sources 4